wmason1997/WM-Password-Generator/README.md

 I met with tutor Sangeetha Kaliaperumal on October 22, 2023 to hammer out the final details of my project.

+I asked ChatGPT to help me figure out the required escape characters for the special characters that were giving my VS code a hard time.
+The double quote " and the backslash \ each needed a backslash \ to precede them.
+I got the [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation from the README in the source code.

 ## Screenshots ##